 The only exception to this rule is for when equipment is blown or falls during the leg of another rider, or in the case of individuals/pairs when they have already moved onto the next part of the race, i.e collected next piece of equipment.
-This mostly applies for races such as Pyramid or Firework Flag where the equipment is placed precariously and falls later in the game.
+This mostly applies for races such as pyramid or Firework Flag where the equipment is placed precariously and falls later in the game.
 Either the rider who placed the item or the rider in the field of play when this happens can correct it.
-See section 1.6.6 for more information on corrections.
+They can do this at any point in the game as long as they still do their leg of the game and then replace the fallen flag before crossing the line.